 After this, we hopped back on our bikes and returned to the entrance to the park.
 Ultimately, we were dropped off at the Port well before the scheduled departure time of the cruise.

 Our Cozumel electric bike tour was fantastic.
 I loved getting away from the cruise ship, the crowds and the Western-style restaurants, shops and activities found at the Port.
 Punta Sur Eco Beach Park and its beaches were truly beautiful.
 It was totally unexpected that we were able to spot so many animals in their natural surrounds.
 I highly recommend this tour whether you arrive in Cozumel by cruise ship or otherwise!

-We also did a fantastic shore excursion in Costa Maya.
+We also did a fantastic shore excursion in Costa Maya on the same cruise.
 We did a private snorkelling and fishing trip from Mahahual Beach, near the port.
 For more information about that excursion, please refer to my article Mahahual Beach: The Best Half Day Costa Maya Excursion.

-If you would like to save this article for future use, please click on the “Save” button on the photo below.
+If you would like to save this article for future use, please click on the “Save” button on one of the photos below.
 If you think others might enjoy it, please feel free to share it on your social media channels.
 Thanks!